 From NBC Connecticut.

-See the complete story from NBC Connecticut online.
+Read the full story from NBC Connecticut online.